CILEx Benevolent Fund

 How Can I Help?

 By donating to the Fund we can use your money to help your fellow members.
-The Fund can claim back tax on your
+Please remember

 that people who apply for help from the Fund often do so